 As a kind of refreshing twist on most other products we review, Snarky Tea doesn’t seem to claim a miracle weight-loss formula or “increased IQ by 150!” or anything else we might see when investigating benefits.
-The list of benefits these products promise to give is long, but generally tame and not thrown in your face.
+These products’ list of benefits promise to give is long, but generally tame and not thrown in your face.
 They include:

-Weight loss and management are shown in studies to be among benefits of green tea and caffeine, but in the right dose.
+Weight loss and management are shown in studies to be among the benefits of green tea and caffeine but in the right dose.
 We don’t know the formula here, so there’s no way of linking those benefits to this product.

 Snarky Tea Side Effects

-Side effects from a tea?!
+Side effects from tea?!
 You bet your a**.
 A lot of tea contains caffeine, a stimulant known to cause some unwanted side effects.
-In addition to that, since everyone is different, there’s always a chance for a negative reaction with any product.
+In addition to that, since everyone is different, there’s always a chance for an adverse reaction with any product.

 The stimulant is possibly unsafe when taken by mouth in large doses.
-In fact, it can cause side effects like:
+It can cause side effects like:

-Yerba Mate is another ingredient that can deliver some unwanted effects if taken for a long enough period of time.
+Yerba Mate is another ingredient that can deliver some unwanted effects if taken for a long enough period.
 It may cause:

-Rooibos tea is generally safe, but has been linked to an increase in liver enzymes when consumed in large amounts.
+Rooibos tea is generally safe but has been linked to increased liver enzymes when consumed in large amounts.